servalproject/batphone/doc/Sensor-Logging-Demo.md

 `XXXXXX_Accelerometer_Gsensor_YYYYMMDD_HHMMSS.zip`
-containing a single data file with a name of the form `XXXXXX_Accelerometer_Gsensor_YYYYMMDD_HHMMSS.log`.  `XXXXXX` is the *Device ID* of the device that generated the file, and `YYMMDD\_HHMMSS` is the date/time stamp of the local device's time that the log file commenced.
+containing a single data file with a name of the form `XXXXXX_Accelerometer_Gsensor_YYYYMMDD_HHMMSS.log`.  `XXXXXX` is the *Device ID* of the device that generated the file, and `YYMMDD_HHMMSS` is the date/time stamp of when the log file commenced.

 **Warning**: if a device has an incorrect date/time/zone setting, then its file time stamps will not be correct.